SophiaHess/DEEM/basic_enrichment_startups/README.md

-# Data Enrichment Startups - Basic: Website Status Check, Imprint Information, Geolocations, NUTS-ID
+# Data Enrichment Startups - Basic:

-The script in this folder contains the following steps for data enrichment and executes them in the given order:
+The script in this folder contains the following steps for basic data enrichment on the firm-level: Website Status Check, Imprint Information, Geolocations, NUTS-ID, and executes them in the given order:

 1. **Website Status Check**
    - head request to check if a website is available
 2. **Imprint Crawling with Netestate**